cctbx/cctbx_project/simtbx/diffBragg/README.md

 <img src="https://user-images.githubusercontent.com/2335439/136639491-caeb9490-e9f1-492b-8ac2-e531184a544f.png" />
 </p>

-These are also encoded in the format class `FormatD9114.py` which was installed above using `dxtbx`, so check in that file for examples on how to plug in your own format class.
+The spectra are encoded in the format class `FormatD9114.py` which was installed above using `dxtbx`.

-Lets assume that we do not have spectra - we can still run hopper_process using the mono-wavelength associated with each image.
-To do that, we execute the following command
+Lets assume that we do not have spectra - we can still run `hopper_process` using the wavelength associated with each image (e.g. a weighted mean).
+To do that, execute the following command

 ```
 DIFFBRAGG_USE_CUDA=1 srun -n 8 -c2  simtbx.diffBragg.hopper_process process.phil "poly_images/job*/*.h5"  mp.method=mpi mp.nproc=8 num_devices=8  dispatch.integrate=True spectrum_from_imageset=False  output.output_dir=poly_images/procMono